 Greek life.
-An active Greek community has been an important tradition here for more than 100 years.
-About 25% of the student body participates in 40+ chapters of national sororities and fraternities.
+An active Greek community has been an important tradition at WSU for more than 100 years.
+About 20% of the student body participates in 40+ chapters of national sororities and fraternities.
 Our Greeks engage in more community service hours per academic year than any other campus organization.

 Enticing eats.
 Three campus dining centers offer a wide selection of entrées and extras throughout the day and into the night.
 Menu choices range from pizza to a variety of international cuisine and vegetarian items.
 We feature locally grown ingredients purchased from regional farmers who incorporate sustainable agriculture practices.

 Campus living room.
 Most students spend some time at the Compton Union Building several days a week.
-Here they take advantage of a variety of student services in one convenient campus location, including a food court, bookstore, coffeehouses, gaming stations, banks, post office, copy center, phone-charging stations, and plenty of comfortable seating.
+Here, you can take advantage of a variety of student services in one convenient campus location, including a food court, a bookstore, coffeehouses, gaming stations, banks, a post office, a copy center, phone-charging stations, and plenty of comfortable seating.

 Park that car.
 The University encourages students to use sustainable forms of transportation.
-Among those available: Pullman Transit (free for students), WSU’s green bike system, and Zimride, a convenient way to share a ride to an out-of-town destination.
+Among those available: Pullman Transit (free for students), WSU’s green bike system, and Zimride, a convenient way to share a ride to out-of-town destinations.